What do you mean OUTDOOR yoga?

 Typically a pair of yoga pants or fitted shorts and a lightweight top will keep you comfortable.
 Ladies, a sports bra is ideal.
 You want clothes that don’t distract or move while you are concentrating on your practice

 Do I need to sign up in advance of class?

 Yes, please.
 KARMASOFT™ which is linked to the SCHEDULE tab allows you to choose your class and pay on line.
 For the security of students, I am not accepting unannounced “drop ins.”

 What if I’m running late to class?

-For the security and benefit of students, I will be locking the house and gates at the start of class.
-Please try to arrive early enough to get props and get settled.
-Normally 15 minutes early allows a stress free entry to your practice.
+For the benefit and security of students, I will be locking the front door when class starts.
+Please try to arrive early enough to get settled.
+Typically 10 minutes early allows a stress free entry to your practice.